n8n-io/n8n-docs/docs/example/outlook-import.md

 ---

-#  O365 Import to DOC²
+#  Outlook Import to DOC²

 With the following workflow you can upload the attachments from your Office 365 emails to DOC².